Events leading to the Falklands War: French involvement

-Dr. James Corum, the French team apparently continued to assist the Argentines throughout the war in spite of the NATO embargo and official French government policy.
+James Corum, the French team apparently continued to assist the Argentines throughout the war in spite of the NATO embargo and official French government policy.

 Latin American involvement

-Argentina received military assistance only from Peru — despite receiving cursory support from the Organisation of American States in a resolution supporting Argentina's sovereignty and deploring European Community sanctions (with Chile, Colombia, Trinidad and Tobago, and the United States attending but abstaining), and Peruvian President Belaunde announced that his country was "ready to support Argentina with all the resources it needed."
+Argentina received military assistance only from Peru – despite receiving cursory support from the Organisation of American States in a resolution supporting Argentina's sovereignty and deploring European Community sanctions (with Chile, Colombia, Trinidad and Tobago, and the United States attending but abstaining), and Peruvian President Belaunde announced that his country was "ready to support Argentina with all the resources it needed."
 This came in the form of aircraft supplies, such as long range air fuel (drop) tanks and spare parts.

 Cuba and Bolivia offered ground troops, but their offers were seen as political posturing and not accepted.
 At this point in time, Cuba was also heavily involved in the war in Angola across the South Atlantic, and had 36,000 troops there.

-K.J.
-Holsti presents a different sight of the South American dilemma: "While South American governments (except Chile and Colombia) publicly supported Argentina in its conflict with Great Britain, in private many governments were pleased with the outcome of the war.
-Argentina's bellicosity against Chile over the Beagle Channel problem ... [its] foreign intervention ([in] Bolivia and Nicaragua) ... and [its] propounded geopolitical doctrines that were seen in other countries as threatening to them."
+K. J. Holsti presents a different sight of the South American dilemma: